Kuwahara filter: The Kuwahara operator

-Color Images
+Color images

 For color images, the filter should not be performed by applying the filter to each RGB channel separately, and then recombining the three filtered color channels to form the filtered RGB image.
 The main problem with that is that the quadrants will have different standard deviations for each of the channels.
 For example, the upper left quadrant may have the lowest standard deviation in the red channel, but the lower right quadrant may have the lowest standard deviation in the green channel.
 This situation would result in the color of the central pixel to be determined by different regions, which might result in color artifacts or blurrier edges.

 To overcome this problem, for color images a slightly modified Kuwahara filter must be used.
-The image is first converted into another color space, the HSV color model.
+The image is first converted into another color space, the HSV color space.
 The modified filter then operates on only the "brightness" channel, the Value coordinate in the HSV model.
 The variance of the "brightness" of each quadrant is calculated to determine the quadrant from which the final filtered color should be taken from.
 The filter will produce an output for each channel which will correspond to the mean of that channel from the quadrant that had the lowest standard deviation in "brightness".
 This ensures that only one region will determine the RGB values of the central pixel.

+ImageMagick uses a similar approach, but using the Rec.
+709 Luma as the brightness metric.